Sakkie Mouton Family Wines Dawn of the Salty Tongues Syrah 2024 Rated and Reviewed…

 I remember visiting the De Toren Stellenbosch winery in the Polkadraai Hills when the maiden Book XVII Bordeaux blend 2010 had just been released and the maiden 2012 Black Lion Shiraz was still ageing in barrel, made up of components of pure Shiraz grown on three different vineyard sites including the Swartland and the Helderberg, but importantly, made using the same extreme precision viticulture as the Book XVII Series, albeit with less barrel rotation and slightly different barrel cooperage.
 The 2020 Black Lion edition is made from fruit from one site in the Swartland and one site in Stellenbosch.

 With the new 2020 release hitting the market, it was time to put this extraordinary Shiraz through its paces.
 Using 200% new oak ageing, there is always going to be a certain overt opulence to the wine, a hedonistic indulgence, but with stylistic perfection always front and foremost in the cellar master Charles Williams’ mind, the end product is always going to be eye-catching.
-More Napa Valley than Rhone Valley undoubted, but certainly a unique expression of premium luxury South African Shiraz.
+More Napa Valley than Rhone Valley undoubtedly, but certainly a unique expression of premium luxury South African Shiraz.

 De Toren Private Cellar Black Lion Shiraz 2020, WO Coastal Region, 15.5% Abv.